greshake/i3status-rust/blocks.md

 ## Temperature

-Creates a block which displays the system temperature, based on lm_sensors' `sensors` output.
+Creates a block which displays the system temperature, based on lm_sensors' `sensors -u` output.
 The block is collapsed by default, and can be expanded by clicking, showing max and avg temperature.
+The average temperature is computed by taking the mean of all sensors displayed by `sensors -u`, and the color of the block is determined by the maximum of these sensors.
 When collapsed, the color of the temperature block gives a quick indication as to the temperature (Critical when maxtemp > 80°, Warning when > 60°). **Depends on lm_sensors being installed and configured!**

 Requires `lm_sensors` and appropriate kernel modules for your hardware.